Juniper/contrail-charms/manual-deploy.md

     If you are using several controllers, we suggest the following HA solution using haproxy and keepalived.

     Deploy haproxy and keepalived services.
 Haproxy is deployed on the machines with contrail-controllers.
-    (**Note:** Due to bug https://bugs.launchpad.net/charm-haproxy/+bug/1787702 it is impossible to use haproxy for contrail-analytics at the moment.)
     Keepalived is a subordinate charm to haproxy and does not require `to` option.
+    Haproxy charm must have peering_mode set to active-active.
+In active-passive mode it creates additional listeners on the same ports as other Contrail services and system doesn't work due to port conflicts.
     ```
-    juju deploy cs:xenial/haproxy --to <first contrail-controller machine>
+    juju deploy cs:xenial/haproxy --to <first contrail-controller machine> --config peering_mode=active-active
     juju add-unit haproxy --to <another contrail-controller machine>
     juju deploy cs:~boucherv29/keepalived-19 --config virtual_ip=<vip>
     ```

     Expose haproxy to be available.
     ```
     juju expose haproxy
     ```

     Add necessary relations.
     ```
     juju add-relation haproxy:juju-info keepalived:juju-info
     juju add-relation contrail-controller:http-services haproxy
     juju add-relation contrail-controller:https-services haproxy
     ```

     Configure contrail-controller with vip.
     ```
     juju set contrail-controller vip=<vip>